pedroribeiro1718/RandomCart-RobotFramework/README.md

 ## Adding a random sample of store items to cart and verifying price consistency

-This is a demo test automation script using Robot Framework.
-It showcases a few useful techniques:
+This is a demo test automation script using Robot Framework and showcasing a few useful techniques:

 - Randomly samples a subset of store items
 - Adds random sample to cart